 Monitoring wells are used at the PGDP to assess the impacts of plant operations on groundwater quality.
-Figure 33 identifies the surveillance and compliance monitoring wells sampled in 2018 and shows the 2016 TCE plumes associated with the Paducah Site.
+Figure 33 identifies the surveillance and compliance monitoring wells sampled in 2019 and the extent of TCE groundwater contamination in 2016 depicted as 'plumes' where TCE concentrations exceed groundwater MCL of 5 ug/L.